SuperOffice/dev-proposals/README.md

 # Custom Objects

 The CustomObject Agent will contain all agent-methods related to working with Custom Objects.

-This document is meant as a description for how to work with Custom Objects through the REST API.
+We want to provide a REST API for working with CustomObjects as well, and this document outlines some options and suggestions for how it might look.
+Feedback is expected from those who want to use the API.

 ## Disclaimer